scottcolfer/scottcolfer.github.io/_posts/2021-08-16-types-of-product-manager.md

 # What type of Product Manager are you?

 Do you recognise the range of product management shown in my diagram?
 Do you recognise that you’re in one particular quadrant?
 Do you think that’s where you need to be?
 Or is it where your organisation has left space for you to be?
+Are you doing the right thing but have the wrong role title?
+Or are you doing the wrong thing with the right role title?
 Do you move around the quadrant a lot, playing different roles as needed?
 Are you in one quadrant and ready to move to another?
 Or are you very happy where you are?